Brain Surgery for South Florida Pets

 Foramen Magnum Decompression

 Rarely, brain surgery is indicated for head trauma to evacuate blood clots, skull fractures or foreign bodies (bullet, broken tooth, dirt/debris).
 Prognosis depends on the severity of the injury and MRI findings.
+Surgery may or may not be indicated in such a situation.
+It depends on how severe your pet’s head trauma is.
+The prognosis for such surgery is also highly dependent on what is revealed in an MRI scan about the severity of the injury.

 MRI image of a small dog with head trauma after being bitten by a larger dog.
 Note the bone fragment (single arrow) that is within the brain parenchyma.
 The double areas show the defect in the skull